kpqc-cryptocraft/KPQClean/README.md

 We removed the dependencies of KpqC algorithms and benchmarked them in the same environment (currently on Intel processors).

-There are still a lot of works to be done, but current version may provide basic performance comparisons between KpqC algorithms.
+There are still a lot of works to be done, but the current version may provide basic performance comparisons between KpqC algorithms.

 ## Source code version